AndrewChan2022/ikrigretarget/README.md

 the represent also affect the element order of matrix.

-example of translation matrix for hogogeneous coordinate:
+example of translation matrix for homogeneous coordinate:

 row vector: